utkarshpandey7171/My-Certificates/README.md

 # Internship in Oasis (15/04/2023)
 # DSA in Jun.
 2023-Sep.2023 (Coding Ninja).
 # Internship in Coding Ninja as TA (15sep.2023 to 15jan.2024).
-# 100days streak on leetcode (comes amongs 4.2% in leetcode) .
+# 100days streak on leetcode (come amongs 4.2% of leetcoder) .